mikekatz04/LATW/README.md

 # LISA Analysis Tools Workshop (LATW)

 This repo houses the tutorial codes for the LISA Analysis Tools Workshop.
 The tutorials are stored in the [tutorials](tutorials/) directory.
 In that same directory, you will find the answer keys.
 Introductory talk recordings can be found [here](https://www.youtube.com/playlist?list=PLdWF50RX1STO2DbfkqlBbhhaDdLTETAE7).
 PDF versions of the slides are in [intro_talks](intro_talks/).

+If you participate in a LAT workshop or work through the tutorials, please fill out this [survey](https://forms.gle/DFEBFRHSD1HRZ4HU9).
+We would really appreciate it!

 The tutorials are numbered as follows:

 0) Introductory tutorial for helpful Python concepts related to the successful usage of LISA Analysis Tools packages.
 This also gives the user a flavor of what the tutorials are like.